johns10/code-my-spec-docs/design/designSession/window.md

 - showInformationMessage(message)

 ## Design Rationale
 This module provides a complete abstraction layer for all VSCode window and workspace operations needed by the coding session workflow.
-By centralizing these operations here, the business logic in startCodingSession.ts can remain pure and testable without any direct VSCode API dependencies.
+By centralizing these operations here, the business logic in startDesignSession.ts can remain pure and testable without any direct VSCode API dependencies.